usnistgov/artiq_scan_framework/docs/scans/getting_started.rst

 To create a 1D scan, a few basic things are needed:

-1. Include the scan framework classes using :code:`from scan_framework.scans import *`
+1. Include the scan framework classes using :code:`from artiq_scan_framework.scans import *`
-2. Create an experiment that inherits from :code:`scan_framework.scans.scan.Scan1D`.
+2. Create an experiment that inherits from :code:`artiq_scan_framework.scans.scan.Scan1D`.
 3. (optional) Call :code:`super().build()` to create the :code:`self.core` and :code:`self.scheduler` devices.
 4. Call :code:`self.scan_arguments()` in the build method.
 5. (optional) Create an instance of a scan model and register it by calling :code:`register_model()` in either :code:`build()`